unikraft/summer-of-code-2021/content/en/docs/sessions/09-advanced-app-porting/index.md

 # Practical Work
-All tasks are in this path: `summer-of-code-2021/content/en/docs/sessions/09-advanced-app-porting/work`
+All tasks are in the `work` directory.

 ## 01. Add Extra Section in the ELF
 In this task we will add a new section in the elf and we will define a series of macros.